sethnlewis/X-Ray-Image-Classification/report/README.md

-# Reports
+### Reports

-Report detailing findings of analysis.
+This directory contains a report detailing findings of analysis along with copies of the final repository.